 Perth must be one of the luckiest, if not the luckiest, of capital city’s in the world.
 Especially for wine-lovers.
 Why, do you ask?
-Because we have not one, but two wine regions right on our doorstep.
+Because we have not one, but two wine regions right on our doorstep – the Swan Valley and the Perth Hills wine region.

 Despite their proximity to each other, both regions are quite different and can offer a very different experience for day-trippers.

-Therefore we want to delve into how you can go about choosing the Perth wine region that best suits you.
+Both wine regions are amazing in their own right, but we want to delve into how you can go about choosing the Perth wine region that best suits YOU.
 Whether you’re a local or visitor, we want to make sure you see the best of the WA wine scene.

 The perks of visiting the Swan Valley wineries

-The Swan Valley, dubbed ‘Perth’s Valley of Taste’, is the oldest wine region in Western Australia.
+The Swan Valley, dubbed ‘Perth’s Valley of Taste’, is the oldest wine region in Western Australia and second oldest in the country.
 Vines were originally planted way back in 1829 in the Swan Valley.
 Not to mention it is home to many wineries whose founders have passed their legacy down through the generations.

-Alongside the immense amount of Western Australian wine history, what else do you have to look forward to in the Swan Valley?
+So, alongside the immense amount of West Australian wine history, what else do you have to look forward to in the Swan Valley?

 Maximise your time on the ground rather than in a car or tour bus